 Other artists have also made the charts with their own renditions of Diamond's songs.
 The British band UB40 hit it big with "Red, Red Wine" in 1983, and Urge Overkill's cover of "Girl, You'll Be a Woman Soon" was featured on the soundtrack for Quentin Tarantino's Pulp Fiction (1994).

 In 1996, Diamond released the album Tennessee Moon, which marked his first foray into country music.
-He teamed up with Rick Rubin for 12 Songs (2005), which was heralded as a comeback for Diamond.
+He later teamed up with Rick Rubin for 12 Songs (2005), which was heralded as a comeback for Diamond.
 "They call it a 'comeback.'
-For me, I never thought that I was away," Diamond later told Newsweek.
+For me, I never thought that I was away," the artist told Newsweek.
 While Diamond had not been on the charts in a while, he remained a very popular live act.
 12 Songs put him back on the album charts, reaching as high as the No. 4 spot.

 In Recent Years

 In 2008, Diamond reached the top of the album charts with Home Before Dark, his next effort with Rick Rubin.
 He even appeared on American Idol to help promote the release.
 Diamond's musical contributions were honored in 2011, when he was inducted into the Rock and Roll Hall of Fame.
 He received the Kennedy Center Honor that same year.
 Diamond had previously been admitted to the Songwriters Hall of Fame in the 1980s.

 During the making of the 2009 documentary Neil Diamond: Hot August Night NYC, the singer hit it off with producer Katie McNeil, who became his manager and his girlfriend.
 They married in Los Angeles on April 20, 2012.
 Diamond had been married twice before and has four children from those marriages.